leoselig/redux-entitize/README.md

 ### Select entities from state

 `redux-entitize` provides a selectors factory to simplify selecting entities from the state.
-It will **de-normalize** the entities for you automatically, so you will have to provide the `schemaMap` once again.
+It's strongly recommended to use these, because
+- selected entities will be automatically **de-normalized**
+- selectors are based on [reselect](https://github.com/reactjs/reselect), so they are memoized (otherwise you application will most likely be slow)
+- selectors are meant to remain stable throughout changes of the internal `entities`-state

 ```javascript
 // selectors.js